Simucube/simucube-docs.github.io/docs/Simucube Throttle/Mounting.md

 <figcaption>Mounting on through-hole plate</figcaption>
 </figure>

-## Optional rubber pedal face
+## Optional non-slip pedal pad

-Rubber is attached with an adhesive backing to the pedal face surface.
+Pad is attached with an adhesive backing to the pedal face surface.
 <br/>
 <br/>
 <br/>